robotoworks/specapi/README.md

 ![Logo](/gfx/specAPI-small.png)

-A Web API specification language powered by the awesome xText framework.

-To get started refer to the wiki [Quick Start](/wiki/Quick-Start)
+A specification language to describe Web APIs for the automatic programming of documentation, platform specific API client implementations, Server-Side contracts and more.

 You can define your Web API like this using SpecAPI